 Do not have an MRI for 30 days.

-Please allow 1-2 weeks for the final reports to be given to your doctor to review.
+Please allow 1-2 weeks for the results to be given to your doctor to review.

 Who to Call

-If you have any questions, you may contact your doctor at the numbers listed below.
+If you have any questions, contact your doctor at the numbers listed below.

 UW Health at The American Center

 4602 Eastpark Blvd